-Water pollution degrades surface waters making them unsafe for drinking, fishing, swimming, and other activities.
 As authorized by the Clean Water Act, the National Pollutant Discharge Elimination System (NPDES) permit program controls water pollution by regulating point sources that discharge pollutants into waters of the United States.
 Point sources are discrete conveyances such as pipes or man-made ditches.
-Individual homes that are connected to a municipal system, use a septic system, or do not have a surface discharge do not need an NPDES permit; however, industrial, municipal, and other facilities must obtain permits if their discharges go directly to surface waters.
+Individual homes that are connected to a municipal system, use a septic system, or do not have a surface discharge, do not need an NPDES permit; however, industrial, municipal, and other facilities must obtain permits if their discharges go directly to surface waters.
 In most cases, the NPDES permit program is administered by authorized states.
 Since its introduction in 1972, the NPDES permit program is responsible for significant improvements to our Nation's water quality.

 Please see the following documents and links associated with Stormwater Management in Madison County:

-For questions or concerns related to general stormwater permit and quality management (such as non-stormwater discharges, sediment from construction runoff, etc) as related to in Madison County, please contact:
+For questions or concerns related to general stormwater permit and quality management (such as non-stormwater discharges, sediment from construction runoff, illegal dumping, etc.) as related to in unincorporated Madison County, please contact: